 6- Store properly after the cleanup

 Lastly, choose a hard case or gun safe to store your shotgun safely until you need it again.
 This is essential to avoid any accidents that can happen with just simple ignorance of your in handling it.

-Shooters often question about the frequency of cleaning their gun, or whether they should clean their gun after every shot they make?
+Shooters often question the frequency of cleaning their guns, or whether they should clean their guns or semi-auto rifles after every shot they make?

 The truth is, Yes.

 It becomes essential for you to clean a gun after every firing and target practice as it takes lots of rounds sometimes to make a good aim.

 It is, in fact, important that you regularly keep a check on the instrument so that any grease or dirt can be cleaned in the first place with ease.

 Cleaning A New Gun before Shooting: Is It Important?